-The development of advanced imaging techniques has made it possible to study in great detail not only the structure but also the function of the brain.
-Magnetic resonance imaging (MRI) appears to be an ideal technique for assessing the anatomy of the brain because the images are of high quality and this procedure is noninvasive.
+Neuroimaging techniques and neuroimaging in psychiatric disorders of high quality and this procedure is noninvasive.
 MRI methods can be used to determine the size or shape of various structures in the brain and detect neuroanatomical abnormalities, particularly applying volumetric techniques [29].
-MRI-based diffusion tensor imaging (DTI) can be used to assess white matter tracts with their integrity.
+MRI-based diffusion tensor imaging (DTI) can be used to assess the integrity of white matter tracts.
 In addition, DTI assesses in detail anatomical microstructures and pathological dysregulation in the white matter area, and with this technique it is possible to observe altered diffusion patterns in the brain that may occur in response to trauma [30].
-Functional neuroimaging techniques use regional cerebral blood flow based on changes in the concentration of oxygen content in the blood using MRI contrast dependent on blood oxygen contet (BOLD) in functional MRI (fMRI) [31].
+Functional neuroimaging techniques use regional cerebral blood flow based on changes in the concentration of oxygen content in the blood using MRI contrast dependent on blood oxygen content (BOLD) in functional MRI (fMRI) [31].
 It allows dynamic measurement of brain activity at rest or during a cognitive, emotional, or pharmacological challenge.
 In addition to the above techniques, there are also methods that use radioactive tracers (radiolabeled water, oxygen, or glucose), such as positron emission tomography (PET) or single photon emission tomography (SPECT) [32].
 Magnetic resonance spectroscopy (MRS) is used to assess biochemical metabolites and their changes from the brain, and can also indicate subtle changes that are not visible when using the standard magnetic resonance imaging technique.
-This tool has the potential to understand the basis of PTSD and unravel the role of biomarkers used for risk monitoring, diagnosis or treatment [33].
+This tool has the potential to elucidate the basis of PTSD and unravel the role of biomarkers used for risk monitoring, diagnosis or treatment [33].